hoangton/smartcash/wallets/nodeclient/send-receive.rst

 .. figure:: img/send.png
    :width: 400px

-   The SmartCash Node Client Send tab
+   The SmartCash NodeClient Send tab

 You can also use the three icons |sendicons| to the right of the **Pay To** field to select a previously used address, paste an address from